 Try epsom salt.
 If you live near a 99 cent store, they sell a liter of lavender scented epsom salt.
 Spread it down and when it gets wet it clears the odor away.

 I am not sure, but I think that Epsom Salts will kill anything that is growing in the ground.
 Be careful.
 I would check it out before putting any kind of salt on the ground.
-Also it might harm the dogs.
-They tend to eat some strange things.

 Is it possible some of the odor is blowing from the neighbor's house?